 Use a heat-proof silicon pastry brush to apply the chosen fat onto the surface of the pan.

 If you use too much oil, your pancakes will fry.
-Wipe the excess oil before you pour the batter onto the hot pan or griddle using a paper towel.
+Wipe the excess oil before you pour the batter into the hot pan or griddle using a paper towel.

 Frying and Flipping